The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 1. Auto insurance

 A common situation is that you choose the minimum coverage required by country or state law.
-It may seem like savings here and now, but if an accident happens, you end up paying a lot out of pocket in the end.
-Go Banking Rates.
+It may seem like savings here and now, but if an accident occurs, you will end up paying a lot out of pocket, writes Go Banking Rates.

-“Paying for car insurance is not something people like, but trying to save money on your policy can really cost you dearly,” says insurance agent, auto insurance expert Neil Richardson.
+"Paying for car insurance isn't something people like, but trying to save money on your policy can really cost you," says insurance agent and auto insurance expert Neil Richardson.

 For example, if you live in Texas and you have a minimum coverage of 25 thousand dollars for material damage, but you drove into someone's new truck worth 50 thousand, you may have to pay the difference yourself.